rockettheme/docs/Docs/joomla/extensions/rokbox/INDEX.md

 * Select the `rokbox-2.zip` that you just downloaded from your local drive.
 * Click the **Upload & Install** button.

 If everything worked properly you will get a success message notification.
-You can customize both plugins accessing from: `Extensions -> Plug-in Manager`, where they are listed as **Content - RokBox** and **System - RokBox**.
+You can customize both plugins accessing from: `Extensions -> Plugin Manager`, where they are listed as **Content - RokBox** and **System - RokBox**.

 >> NOTE: RocketTheme packages do not require you to first uninstall and then install again.
 You can simply install and the package will determine if it requires to update your currently installed RokBox (whether it is RokBox1 or RokBox2) or if it requires to just install it.